 Although both groups showed a Goldilocks relationship between complexity level and beauty preferences, this quadratic pattern in scrambled objects was significantly diminished in comparison to intact objects.
-As can be seen in Figure 6, the scrambling procedure disrupts the images' status as coherent wholes, leaving only lower-level to complexity (e.g. the amount of ink) still remained.
-These findings thus replicated the pattern from Experiment 1, but also show that higher-level notions of complexity play their own role in the beauty/complexity relationship.
+As can be seen in Figure 6, the scrambling procedure disrupts the images status as coherent wholes, leaving only lowerlevel to complexity (e.g. the amount of ink) still remained.
+This findings thus replicated the pattern from Experiment 1, but also show that higher-level notions of complexity play their own role in the beauty/complexity relationship.

 Of course, it is not possible to control for all lower-level factors that correlate with complexity, and so other variables may well play a role in generating these results.
 For example, one such variable is how curved or angular an object is, which is known to influence preference (Bar & Neta, 2006).
-However, we note that this variable is thought to be linearly correlated with preference-curved objects are most typically preferred to angular objects across the board, with more curvature being better (see also Carbon, 2010, 2011).
-In a more recent study using star-like polygons to manipulate both complexity and curvature, observers showed a stronger preference for simple polygons when they are angular (Palumbo & Bertamini, 2016).
+However, we note that this variable is thought to be linearly correlated with preference - curved objects are most typically preferred to angular objects across the board, with more curvature being better (see also Carbon, 2010, 2011).
+In a more recent study using star-like polygons to manipulate both complexity and curvature, observers showed a stronger preference for simple polygons when they are curved and - more surprisingly lower preference for moderately complex polygons when they are angular (Palumbo & Bertamini, 2016).
 By contrast, our work shows a quadratic relationship between visual preference and our variable of interest (complexity).
 In that case, even if curvature accounts for some portion of the variance in our results, it seemingly would not account for the key quadratic relationship we observe and focus on here.